-Follow the blog of Rangers Owen Jones and Tim Russell as they roam the Quantocks, working to help keep the Quantocks outstandingly beautiful for everyone to enjoy.
+Follow the blog of Rangers Owen Jones and Andy Stevenson as they roam the Quantocks, working to help keep the Quantocks outstandingly beautiful for everyone to enjoy.

 “Cold on the outside, warm on the inside”